Hotschmoe/zig-wasm-ffi/docs/webaudio_doc.md

 - Creating an `AudioContext`.
 - Decoding audio data into an `AudioBuffer`.
 - Playing decoded `AudioBuffer`s (basic one-shot playback).
+- Playing and controlling tagged, looping sounds (e.g., for background music).

 It relies on Zig calling FFI functions implemented in JavaScript, which then interact with the browser's Web Audio API.
 For asynchronous operations like decoding, JavaScript calls back into exported Zig functions.

 ### Future Enhancements
-- **Advanced Audio Playback**: Implement more sophisticated controls for playing decoded `AudioBuffer`s (e.g., stop, pause, resume, looping, gain control, panning).
+- **Advanced Audio Playback**: Implement more sophisticated controls for playing decoded `AudioBuffer`s (e.g., more detailed control over stop, pause, resume, gain control, panning for one-shot sounds.
+Looping is covered by tagged sounds).
 - **Audio Graph Manipulation**: Allow creation and connection of various `AudioNode` types (e.g., `GainNode`, `PannerNode`, `OscillatorNode`, `ConvolverNode`).
 - **Advanced Decoding Options**: Support for more detailed error handling or progress events during decoding.
 - **Microphone Input**: Accessing and processing microphone input via `MediaStreamAudioSourceNode`.